 aly de la cruz yip

-aly de la cruz yip is a queer multi-disciplinary artist of mixed chinese and filipinx ancestry, a settler working, playing, living, loving on unceded coast salish territories. their art explores themes relating to gender chaos, chronic illness, diasporic feels, and intergenerational trauma. a self- and community- taught artist, aly is committed to centring and amplifying the voices of marginalized people.
+aly de la cruz yip is a queer multi-disciplinary artist of mixed chinese and filipinx ancestry. their work explores gender chaos, chronic illness, diasporic feels, and [intergenerational] trauma. aly is committed to centring and amplifying the voices of marginalized people on this stolen land.

 Linda Uyehara Hoffman